Movement 2DisconnectDay 76

 Won't you revive us again, that your people may rejoice in you?

 Sometimes the break you need is not to leave but to wake.
 You have not walked away from the faith; you have simply gone numb inside it, your love grown nominal, your prayers gone formal, the whole thing running on memory and habit.
 That sleep is its own kind of captivity, and you usually cannot shake yourself out of it by trying.
 Revival is God's disruptive mercy for exactly this, the in-breaking that jolts a cold heart awake against its own inertia.
 It is not always gentle, and it is rarely convenient, but it is mercy.
 And here is what you can do with a numb and sleepy faith: you can ask for the disruption.
 You can pray the prophet's prayer over your own cold heart, that God would renew His work in the midst of your years, that He would revive you again.
-You cannot manufacture the fire.
-But you can stop defending the sleep and start asking to be woken, which is the one move a slumbering heart is still free to make.
+You cannot manufacture the fire, but you can stop defending the sleep and start asking to be woken, which is the one move a slumbering heart is still free to make.

 ← Day 75Day 77